banksio/KeyboardDisplay/README.md

 ## Usage
 Keyboard display will run in the background (soon to [start on logon](https://github.com/banksio/KeyboardDisplay/issues/7)) and should pop up in the lower right hand corner of the screen whenever caps lock, num lock, or scroll lock are toggled.
 A system tray icon will appear to allow graceful exiting from its context menu.
+## Features
+* Fast and responsive display.
+* Modern design to fit in with Windows 10.
+* Ignores clicks and does not steal focus from the foreground application.
+* Hidden from taskbar.
+* Under 100 MB in size.
 ## Build
 ### Prerequisites
 All above, and;